Investing in B2Gold Corp. (BTG) is a safe bet with a significant edge - The Dwinnex

 Earnings Estimates

-There are 6 different market analysts currently analyzing its stock.
+As of right now, 8 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.07 for the current quarter, with a high estimate of $0.09 and a low estimate of $0.05, while EPS last year was $0.06.
 The consensus estimate for the next quarter is $0.07, with high estimates of $0.09 and low estimates of $0.04.

 Revenue Estimates